superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 # Using Knowledge Graphs + Embeddings to Further Augment RAG Systems

-We look at the limitations of not just LLMs but also standard RAG solutions to LLM's knowledge and reasoning gaps, and examine the ways KGs with vector embeddings can fill these gaps and lay the foundation of future progress - through careful incorporation, judicious choice of reasoning techniques, collaborative filtering, and flywheel learning.
+We look at the limitations of not just LLMs but also standard RAG solutions to LLM's knowledge and reasoning gaps, and examine the ways Knowledge Graphs combined with vector embeddings can fill these gaps - through graph embedding constraints, judicious choice of reasoning techniques, careful retrieval design, collaborative filtering, and flywheel learning.

+## Introduction

 Large Language Models (LLMs) mark a watershed moment in natural language processing, creating new abilities in conversational AI, creative writing, and a broad range of other applications.
 But they have limitations.
-While LLMs can generate remarkably fluent and coherent text from nothing more than a short prompt, LLM knowledge is not real-world but rather restricted to patterns learned from training data.
+While LLMs can generate remarkably fluent and coherent text from nothing more than a short prompt, LLM knowledge is not real-world data, but rather restricted to patterns learned from training data.
 In addition, LLMs can't do logical inference or synthesize facts from multiple sources; as queries become more complex and open-ended, LLM responses become contradictory or nonsense.

 Retrieval Augmented Generation (RAG) systems have filled some of the LLM gaps by surfacing external source data using semantic similarity search on vector embeddings.
-Still, because RAG systems don't have access to network structure data - the interconnections between contextual facts, they struggle to achieve true relevance, aggregate facts, and perform chains of reasoning.
+Still, because RAG systems don't have access to network structure data (the interconnections between contextual facts), they struggle to achieve true relevance, aggregate facts, and perform chains of reasoning.

 Knowledge Graphs (KGs), by encoding real-world entities and their connections, overcome the above deficiencies of pure vector search.
 KGs enable complex, multi-hop reasoning, across diverse data sources, thereby representing a more comprehensive understanding of the knowledge space.

-Let's take a closer look at how we can combine vector embeddings and knowledge graphs, fusing surface-level semantics, structured knowledge, and logic to unlock new levels of reasoning, accuracy and explanatory ability in LLMs.
+Let's take a closer look at how we can combine vector embeddings and knowledge graphs, fusing surface-level semantics, structured knowledge, and logic to unlock new levels of reasoning, accuracy, and explanatory ability in LLMs.

 We start by exploring the inherent weaknesses of relying on vector search in isolation, and then show how to combine knowledge graphs and embeddings complementarily, to overcome the limitations of each.